 Supervision, Exercise, and Training

 The keys to reducing unwanted chewing and problem behaviors in your puppy are supervision, enough daily exercise and play, and patient training.
-When your puppy isn’t in her playpen or crate, you must closely supervise your puppy for her training to be effective:
+When your puppy isn’t in their playpen or crate, you must closely supervise your puppy for their training to be effective:

-- Play with your puppy and her toys.
+- Play with your puppy and their toys.

-- Interrupt your puppy as soon as she goes to chew, dig, or pick up something that isn’t hers, but don’t scare her.
+- Interrupt your puppy as soon as they go to chew, dig, or pick up something that isn’t their, but don’t scare them.
 Say, “oh oh” and gently clap your hands.

-- Praise your puppy as soon as she stops and redirect her to a toy that belongs to her.
+- Praise your puppy as soon as they stop and redirect them to a toy that belongs to them.

 - Don’t give a treat immediately after inappropriate chewing, as your puppy will soon learn that it’s a good game to play to get treats.